How it works

-Coca-Cola never passes on an opportunity to expose you to your branding – even if you’re not really aware it’s them.
+Coca-Cola never passes on an opportunity to expose you to their branding – even if you’re not really aware it’s them.
 Yes, Santa Claus, we’re talking about you.

-Their aim for fame isn’t just to show off – it’s an effective, well-thought-out brand awareness strategy.
+Their aim for fame isn’t just to show off – it’s an effective, well-thought-out brand awareness strategy, powered by brand tracking.
 Any person that’s born will know them, and whenever they’re thirsty, they’ll grab that drink they’ve seen everyone drinking.
 It’s what brand awareness does to people.

 But it’s not just Coca-Cola, it’s Kleenex, Velcro, iPad.
 Or should I say: tissues, hook and loop fasteners and tablets?
 You might have forgotten or never even thought of the real names of these products.

 And you’re not alone.
 77% of people refer to certain items by brand names, even if the product is from a different brand.
-When brands win at brand awareness, their names become glued to the product they’re selling.
+When brands win at brand awareness and brand tracking, their names become glued to the product they’re selling.

 Before we dive into the benefits of having high brand awareness, let’s look at what it really is.
 Brand awareness is how familiar your target audience is with your brand, or even your specific products or services.